MAKE THE DECISION TO QUIT FOR YOU AND YOUR BABY.

 YOU CAN QUIT!

 If you’re pregnant or planning to get pregnant, there’s still time to stop tobacco use.
 Quitting tobacco is important to your baby’s health and increases the chance of your baby being healthy for a lifetime.

 It’s never too late to quit, and quitting improves the health of your baby—no matter when you quit!
 In fact, quitting tobacco during any stage of pregnancy can have an immediate positive impact on the health of you and your baby.

 We know quitting is hard, and we’re here to help.
-The Quitline offers even more quit resources and support for pregnant women to meet your particular needs.
+Quit With Us, Louisiana offers even more quit resources and support for pregnant women to meet your particular needs.

-- 10 call program, twice the usual number, with Quit Coaches trained to address the special needs of pregnant women.
+- Seven sessions with Quit Coaches trained to address the special needs of pregnant women.